Workplace safety and health in Singapore

 The Singapore Ministry of Manpower is the responsible authority for occupational safety and health in Singapore.
-The Workplace Safety and Health Act 2006 addresses requirements for safety and health in workplaces in Singapore and replaced the Factories Act as of 1 March 2006.
+The Workplace Safety and Health Act (WSH) 2006 addresses requirements for safety and health in workplaces in Singapore and replaced the Factories Act as of 1 March 2006.
 The Workplace Safety and Health Council is an industry-led Statutory Body that was formed on 1 April 2008.